Yogurt is the Secret Superfood Have Been Missing Out On

 Long recognized as a staple in the health-conscious ‘Mediterranean diet,’ yogurt is celebrated for its nutritional richness.
 It blends seamlessly into various dishes, whether cooked, baked, or used as a condiment, and diverse, flavorful additions further enhance its appeal.

-How Yogurt Is Made From Milk?
+How Is Yogurt Made From Milk?

 Yogurt is made from milk through a process called fermentation.
 Here’s a step-by-step explanation of how this transformation occurs: